 The Whisper has applications in law enforcement and will allow police a cheap, safe and inconspicuous alternative to monitoring suspects.
 The Whisper may also be used to provide high tech and 3D imaging to a variety of users from civil engineers to countryside surveyors.
 It should also be noted that the energy source to operate the Whisper is extremely ‘green’ as it utilizes wind power.

-The images of the Whisper were produced by Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Whisper concept was imagined in October 2018 by Charles Bombardier and designed by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer in Mumbai, India.
 Ashish also created the images of the Jetsol concept for Imaginactive.